High-risk auto insurance

-High-risk drivers — those who are inexperienced or have tickets, accidents, DUI/DWI convictions or lapses in coverage — might have a harder time finding affordable car insurance than drivers with clean driving records.
-But high-risk drivers still need coverage, so understanding your options can be helpful when shopping for a policy.
+High-risk drivers — those who are inexperienced or have tickets, accidents, DUI/DWI convictions or lapses in coverage — might have a harder time finding affordable insurance than drivers with clean driving records.
+But auto insurance coverage is important whether you have a spotless record or not, so high-risk drivers still need to find a policy that works for their needs.

-If you fall into the high-risk driver category, you will likely have a higher car insurance premium than standard drivers.
-Your car insurance rate is determined based on the amount of risk you present to an auto insurance company.
+If you are considered a high-risk driver, you will likely have a higher car insurance premium than standard drivers.
+Your car insurance rate is based on the amount of risk you present to an auto insurance company.
 Generally, the more likely you are to file a claim, the more you’ll pay for a policy.
 Bankrate’s insurance editorial team investigated various components of high-risk auto insurance to help you learn how to navigate your coverage choices.

 What is high-risk car insurance?

 High-risk auto insurance is simply an auto insurance policy written for a driver deemed to have a higher chance of filing a claim.
 The greater the likelihood of you filing a claim, the more a car insurance company is likely to charge you for coverage.
 Higher premiums help insurance companies offset the greater risk that these drivers pose.

 High-risk drivers may be more limited when shopping for coverage.
 Not all car insurance companies are willing to take on high-risk auto insurance policies.
 Bankrate analyzed average annual full coverage premiums, provided by Quadrant Information Services, for the largest car insurance companies in the nation.
 We broke these premiums into four categories: drivers with clean driving records, drivers with one at-fault accident, drivers with one speeding ticket conviction and drivers with a DUI conviction.
 We also reviewed each company’s coverage offerings, available discounts, policy features and third-party scores to help you get a well-rounded view of each provider.